Plasma Accelerators for Nuclear Applications and Materials Analysis

 - Monoenergetic electron beams of energy 100 MeV – 4 GeV;

 - Proton and light ion beams of energy up to 100 MeV/c.

 At the PANAMA beamline, these SCAPA capabilities will be exploited for advanced materials characterization.
 The high energy range of the produced X- and γ-rays (100s of keV to MeV) can penetrate very dense (or very large) materials for detailed imaging of such materials.
 Additionally, the ultrashort duration of the high intensity hard X-ray pulses (e.g. 7-20 keV) can be utilized for time-resolved diffraction and spectroscopy at ultrashort timescales.
 Perhaps most important, the flexibility of the X- and γ-rays produced and the possibility to (nearly) simultaneously produce particle beams enables combining imaging, spectroscopy or diffraction with radiation damage on the same sample to enable in-situ real-time observations of the precise mechanism of damage relevant to the nuclear energy sectors, including structural materials, waste matrices, and cladding.

 A new dedicated active lab will also enable safe manipulations of radioactive samples, including subsequent analysis at the PANAMA beamline.

-PANAMA is scheduled to be available for external users under the NNUF access scheme from September 2022 (for the X-CT in the first instance).
+PANAMA is scheduled to be available for external users under the NNUF access scheme from Autumn 2023 (for the X-CT in the first instance).
 Please do reach out to the PANAMA team, to start discussing access, at any point.

 Prior to access through the NNUF scheme the PANAMA team is commissioning the various techniques enabled by plasma-based accelerators (including XAS, XRD and particle beams).
 Please reach out to the PANAMA team if interested in working with us during the commissioning stage to optimise these techniques for samples / research of interest to the nuclear sectors.